Kaptan-Rajput/Kaptan-Rajput/README.md

 ## 👋 Hi there, I'm **Dr. Kaptan Rajput**

 🔬 **Post-doctoral Researcher in Computational Materials Physics**
-Passionate about understanding and engineering materials at the atomic scale using **first-principles and atomistic simulations**.
+Passionate about understanding and engineering materials at the atomic scale using **first-principles atomistic simulations and their developments**.

 ---